2kunal6/ml_all_steps_template/README.md

 These are just the fundamental steps and these could be further subdivided into many steps such as data wrangling, feature extraction, parameter fine-tuning etc.  There could be additional steps as well such as storing and analyzing user feedback, analyzing inference quality, result post-processing to filter out harmful content, and so on.

-Furthermore, the training step is not required for unsupervised apps and that can be replaced by a fine-tuning step which provides the best results.
-For example, finding the best k in KNN or K-means clustering.
+Furthermore, the training step is not required for unsupervised apps and that can be replaced by a fine-tuning step which finetunes the parameters to provide the best results.
+For example, finding the best k in the K-Nearest-Neighbour or K-means clustering.

 ### Deployment
-There are a large number of options when it comes to deploying, but Docker and Kubernetes have become very popular in this front, and large number of companies use these technologies for deployment.
+There are a large number of options when it comes to deploying, but Docker and Kubernetes have become very popular in this front, and large number of companies use these technologies.
 Therefore we also use these technologies here.

 However, directly using Helm -- Kubernetes' package manager -- could be a bit confusing at first.
 So, in this tutorial I have tried to show the app being deployed at increasing levels of difficulty, and with difficulty comes quality and robustness.
 These are the 4 phases in which the app-deployment is introduced:
 1. Processes: A single python function with the above mentioned ML steps working in parallel as processes.